maarky/option/README.md

 PHP 5.5 is better than PHP 5.4 and earlier but without options what will getPhone() return if the phone is unknown?
 Will it return null, an empty string or possibly false?
 You might have different developers writing very different code to determine whether or not there is a phone number but Options provide a standard way of determining this.
-You can also handle cases where there is no phone without conditions.